hypo69/hypo/pytest/gemini - set 2/en/src/suppliers/graber.md

 * **Comprehensive Test Cases:** The tests cover a broader range of scenarios (valid input, empty result, error cases) than before, but you should add more tests to cover the various `grab_page` and `set_field_value` methods.

-* **Clearer Test Structure:** The tests are more organized to clearly demonstrate the purpose of each test.
+* **Clearer Test Structure:** The tests are more organized to clearly demonStarte the purpose of each test.

 * **Edge Cases (e.g., None):** Added a test (`test_set_field_value_empty_result`) to specifically handle the case where the locator function returns `None` which was missing from the original test suite